-A Typefi Project Field is a text field in which the value remains the same across all pages and sections of a publication.
+A Typefi Project Field is a text field where the value remains the same across all pages and sections of a publication.
 It is commonly used for inserting project-level content, such as the document title, subtitle, author, publisher, copyright, or International Standard Book Number (ISBN).

-NOTE In the InDesign template, a Project Field will have a name and a placeholder on a master page.
-Do not put the placeholder in a Typefi Frame (such as a Main Story, or an Element Content Frame) because any pre-existing content in those frames, including any Field placeholders, will be replaced by actual content during the automated page composition process.
+In the InDesign template, a Project Field will have a name and a placeholder on a parent (formerly master) page.
+Do not put the placeholder in a Typefi Frame (such as a Main Story or an Element Content Frame) because any pre-existing content in those frames, including any Field placeholders, will be replaced by actual content during the automated page composition process.

 To create a Typefi Project Field:

 - Open the Typefi Fields panel (Window → Typefi → Fields).